-Shooting with "multiple victims" reported at Southern California bar
+At least 3 killed in shooting at Southern California bar

-Authorities have reported a shooting with "multiple victims" at a bar in Southern California's Orange County Wednesday evening.
+At least three people were killed and several more wounded when a gunman opened fire at a biker bar in Southern California's Orange County Wednesday evening, authorities said.
+The suspect was also pronounced dead at the scene.

 The shooting occurred at the Cook's Corner bar in the Trabuco Canyon community sometime before 7:45 p.m. local time.
-The Orange County Sheriff's Department reported on social media that there was "believed to be multiple victims from gunshot."
+The Orange County Sheriff's Department reported on social media that along with the three victims killed at the scene, another six people were rushed to local hospitals, five with gunshot wounds.

-There was no immediate word on the exact number of victims or their conditions.
-It was unclear if a suspect was in custody.
+The sheriff's department said that an "officer-involved shooting" occurred "during the incident," but no deputies were hurt.
+Sheriff's officials did not immediately confirm if the suspect was shot and killed by law enforcement.

-The circumstances of the shooting were also not provided.
+The circumstances leading up to the shooting were not known.
 A law enforcement source told CBS Los Angeles that the situation may have unfolded as a domestic incident.

 Trabuco Canyon is located about 55 miles south of Los Angeles.